-- Major Crimes is an 8 member unit consisting of a Unit Commander (a Sheriff's Lieutenant), 6 Detectives (3 Deputies), 1 Novato Police Officer, 1 Central Marin Police Officer, 1 DEA Agent and 1 CHP (Officer), and a part-time Special Investigations Secretary (Sheriff's Office civilian). - COPE (Coordination of Probation Enforcement) is a 4 member unit consisting of the Assistant Commander (a Sheriff's Sergeant) and 3 Detectives (1 Probation Officer, 1 Deputy and 1 Novato Police Officer); and - Marin County Auto Theft Unit is a 2 member unit consisting of 2 Detectives (a Deputy and a CHP Officer).
+- Major Crimes is an 9 member unit consisting of a Unit Commander (a Sheriff's Lieutenant), 6 Detectives (3 Deputies), 1 Novato Police Officer, 1 Central Marin Police Officer, 1 DEA Agent, 1 CHP Officer, and a full-time Special Investigations Secretary (Sheriff's Office civilian). - COPE (Coordination of Probation Enforcement) is a 4 member unit consisting of the Assistant Commander (a Sheriff's Sergeant) and 3 Detectives (1 Probation Officer, 1 Deputy, and 1 Novato Police Officer). - Marin County Auto Theft Unit is a 2 member unit consisting of 2 Detectives (a Deputy and a CHP Officer).

 The Sheriff's Office hasn't always run the MCTF.
-In the past, the MCTF's operations had been overseen by the San Rafael Police Department, as well as staffed by members from local agencies, those agencies include the former Larkspur and Corte Madera PDs, as well as Tiburon, Mill Valley, San Anselmo, Sausalito, Ross, and San Rafael.
+In the past the MCTF's operations had been overseen by the San Rafael Police Department, as well as staffed by members from local agencies; those agencies include the former Larkspur and Corte Madera PDs, as well as Tiburon, Mill Valley, San Anselmo, Sausalito, Ross, and San Rafael.
 In addition, we've had members of the United States Park Police, FBI and Bureau of Narcotic Enforcement (BNE) in the unit.